pypi/warehouse/docs/user/OIDC-publishing/adding-a-publisher.md

-An OIDC publisher can be registered against multiple PyPI projects (e.g. for a multi-project repository), and a single PyPI project can have multiple OIDC publishers (e.g. for multiple workflows on different architectures, OSes).
+An OIDC publisher can be registered against multiple PyPI projects (e.g. for a multi-project repository), and a single PyPI project can have multiple OIDC publishers (e.g. for multiple workflows on different architectures, operating systems).